romcal/romcal/docs/1962/12-m5-rubrics.md

 **Explicitly deferred**

-- **Concurrence**.
-Concurrence is a Divine-Office rule about First Vespers of the following day colliding with Second Vespers of the current day.
-Our scope is Mass (see 05-milestones.md non-goals), so concurrence is not implemented.
+- **Concurrence — out of scope by rubric.** Concurrence is a Divine-Office rule (Codex Rubricarum 1960 §107) about First Vespers of the following day colliding with Second Vespers of the current day.
+It has **zero impact on Mass**.
+Since this project's scope is the Mass calendar (see 05-milestones.md non-goals), concurrence is not a Mass-calendar gap; it is out of scope by rubric.
-- **Class II feast-of-the-Lord transfer** (distinct from Class I).
+- **Class II feast-of-the-Lord precedence over Class II Sundays.**
-  Rubricae 1960 §15 transfers Class II feasts of the Lord that fall on Sundays.
-The surface area is small (Transfiguration 08-06, Exaltation of the Cross 09-14, Holy Trinity — already movable).
-Skipped for M5 baseline; documented as a known gap.
+  An earlier draft of this doc described §15 as a "transfer" rule;
+  it is in fact a **precedence** rule — the Lord feast _wins_ with the Sunday commemorated.
+The fine adjustment in `precedence.ts` (Class II Lord +200 vs Class II Sunday +150) already implements this.
+M8 added explicit synthetic-year tests (1961-08-06 Transfiguration, 1958-09-14 Exaltation) and replaced the brittle name regex with an explicit `LORD_FEAST_KEYS` set keyed on sancti `key`.
+See [15 — M8 rubrics polish](./15-m8-rubrics-polish.md).
 - **Pre-1960 exceptions** (Tridentine, Divino Afflatu).
 Not in this project's scope.
 - **Commemoration-count caps** (max 3 at solemn Mass, 1 at private).
-  We emit all qualifying commemorations; the caller can trim.
+  M5 emits all qualifying commemorations; M8 added `applyCommemorationCap(year, { mode })` and the
+  `Romcal1962({ commemorationLimit })` config option to trim.
 - **Resolving commemoration-by-name** (Kalendarium rows store commemorations by Latin name only).
 We surface the raw Latin; a downstream slug-resolver is M6's job.